Categorized | SFS Instructor’s Blog

-[private]lead-your-companyIn my last SFS Instructor’s Blog post I reflected on the “Boiling Frog” syndrome where you gradually slip into a morass of complacency and lethargy that unstopped will doom your company.
+I’ve reflected before on the “Boiling Frog” syndrome where you gradually slip into a morass of complacency and lethargy that unstopped will doom your company.
 The daily issues and problems that you combat can, over the years, cause you to lose your joy AND the sense of urgency that you had in the start-up of your business.
 Think about it …

 In the beginning every entrepreneur has his own dream of what he wants to achieve with his company.
 Yet, I can’t think of a single business owner I’ve worked with who started out with the expressed intention of wanting to be nothing more than a “mediocre success”!
-Who has ever stated, “My goal is to do ‘pretty good’ work.
+After all, who has ever stated, “My goal is to do ‘pretty good’ work.
 I’ll hire average people to work for me.
 And I’ll always struggle just to make a living.”
-But, the passage of time and the constant press of business can quench the fire the owner had when he started out on his business journey.
-If he settles down into complacency and does nothing to fan the flame, then sadly “mediocre success” is the best an entrepreneur will ever achieve.
+But, the passage of time and the constant press of business can quench the fire the owner had when they started out on their business journey.
+If he or she settles down into complacency and does nothing to fan the flame, then sadly “mediocre success” is the best an entrepreneur will ever achieve.

 In his book Primal Leadership, author Daniel Goleman offers a few suggestions to help you gauge whether you’re slipping into complacency.
 “Consider how you typically act these days, and contrast it with the person you were in the past.
 Do you awake each morning excited about the day?
 Do you laugh as much as you once did?
 Are you having as much fun in your personal life as you have in the past?
 Are you having as much fun at work?
 If you’re finding that your work, relationships, and life in general don’t make you feel energized and hopeful about the future, that’s a good indication that you’ve probably lost touch with your real self and could use some insight into the person you’ve become.”